Meepedy/socketio-chat/README.md

 # socketio-chat
-a simple chat app using socketio
+a simple chat app using socket.io